NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/ase.md

     The interface works by directly calling the relevant Python functions using [PyCall](https://github.com/JuliaPy/PyCall.jl).

-!!! note

-    To use PyCall, you must make sure that the python version contains all relevant packages, such as ase.
-Alternatively, you can add the Pkg "conda", which installs miniconda private to julia.
-With this, you can then install necessary packages, such as ase.
+    To use PyCall, you must make sure that your `python` version contains all the relevant packages, such as ase.
+    [PyCall](https://github.com/JuliaPy/PyCall.jl) can be configured to use a particular pre-installed Python or install its own.
+    Refer to the [PyCall README](https://github.com/JuliaPy/PyCall.jl) for installation and configuration instructions.

 ## Example